Pabloamedias/portfolio-react-ts/README.md

 - Index work with 2 main components
 - For the moment, Index render projects that are place static in the src\utils\actualProjects.ts

+### v1.2.0
+- Portfolio has 2 static pages, index and profile and 1 dynamic page, projects
+- The dynamic page work with path params, but only show a valid page
+- On index you have your main page, where the projects are shown
+- On profile, you hace a basic "about me" page, with the experience, education and skills
+- Theres a layout with styles, the navBar and the footer
+- Now the project works with a connection to firebase, with a realtime database

 ## ToDo

-- Index works with an external service to load the projects (an API for example)
+- Index works with an external service to load the projects (an API for example) ✅
 - Make some elements from profile to work with an external service
 - Make modal a single component instead of be located in the Navbar
-- Make Page component, with extra info of the projects
+- Make Page component, with extra info of the projects ✅
-- There will be N° pages for N° projects
+- There will be N° pages for N° projects ✅
+- Create an alert in case the petition to the database fails